revolution-robotics/pgadmin-installer/README.md

-# pgAdmin Installer GNU/Linux Desktop environments
+# pgAdmin for GNU/Linux desktops and servers

 This script installs a local Flask-based **pgAdmin** server together with **GNU/Linux** desktop suport and a systemd service.
 During